Every business fantasizes about acquiring more customers every day and keeping them around for as long as possible.

 Check this out.

 A drip email funnel is a triggered sequence of automated emails sent on a predefined schedule.
-Targeting email subscribers to achieve a specific result.
+Thus, targeting email subscribers to achieve a specific result.

 It is a sequence of emails that includes all emails of the email sales funnel.